Skip to content

 And the stdout should contain exactly ""

-And the stderr should contain “exception handler returned on a non-continuable exception”.
+And the stderr should contain “exception handler returned on non-continuable exception”.

 Given a file named “main.scm” with: